 Tour the Temple of Literature

-The Temple of Literature is a 1,000-year-old temple to education, site of the country's oldest university.
-Almost destroyed by war in the 20th century, restoration work done in 1920, 1954, and 2000 have given the Temple much of its former glory back.
+The Temple of Literature is a 1,000-year-old temple to education and site of the country's oldest university.
+Almost destroyed by war in the 20th century, restoration work has given the Temple much of its former glory back.

 03 of 13